Varun2711/COSC419B-Project/Journal/SomeThoughts.md

-- In the paper they use a Transformer-based autoregressive sequence model _(Scene Text Recognition with Permuted Autoregressive Sequence Models)_.
+* In the paper they use a Transformer-based autoregressive sequence model _(Scene Text Recognition with Permuted Autoregressive Sequence Models)_.
-- Could be replaced using a simpler/faster model
+* Could be replaced using a simpler/faster model:

--- _JEDE: Universal Jersey Number Detector for Sports (Also cited by this paper)_ -- _Multi-task Learning for Jersey Number Recognition in Ice Hockey (Also cited by this paper)_ -- _Automatic Team Assignment and Jersey Number Recognition in Football Videos_ -- _Generalized Jersey Number Recognition Using Multi-task Learning With Orientation-guided Weight Refinement_ -- Handwriting recognition model (Alex's idea)
+  * _JEDE: Universal Jersey Number Detector for Sports (Also cited by this paper):_ [https://ieeexplore.ieee.org/abstract/document/9810931](https://ieeexplore.ieee.org/abstract/document/9810931)

+  * _Multi-task Learning for Jersey Number Recognition in Ice Hockey (Also cited by this paper):_ [https://ieeexplore.ieee.org/abstract/document/9810931](https://dl.acm.org/doi/abs/10.1145/3475722.3482794)

+  * _Automatic Team Assignment and Jersey Number Recognition in Football Videos_

+  * _Generalized Jersey Number Recognition Using Multi-task Learning With Orientation-guided Weight Refinement:_ [https://arxiv.org/abs/2406.01033](https://arxiv.org/abs/2406.01033)

+  * Handwriting recognition model (Alex's idea)

--- A3 model?
+  * A3 model?